-F. Distribution of the Packet

-- 1. The city clerk shall distribute the agenda packet to the members and persons requesting copies of the agenda packet no later than 120 hours prior to a regularly scheduled meeting. - 2.
-Electronic copies of the agenda packet will be available for the news media and other such organizations, agencies, institutions, or persons who so subscribe.

-G. Posting of Agenda

-- 1. The city clerk shall post the agenda of each regular or adjourned regular meeting of the legislative body at least 120 hours in advance of the meeting in a location that is freely accessible to members of the public, as required by the Brown Act. - 2.
+- b.
+Corrections or supplements to a staff report or other written materials already included in the agenda packet may be delivered separately. - c.
+All agreements on the agenda must be available for review by the council and the public prior to the meeting, or at the meeting location during the meeting, unless determined otherwise by the city attorney. - d.
+Unless waived by a two-thirds vote of council, all city labor agreements and all agreements greater than \$1,000,000 must be posted on the city's website and be made available to the public at least ten days prior to council action. - F. Distribution of the Packet - 1.
+The city clerk shall distribute the agenda packet to the members and post it to the website no later than 120 hours prior to a regularly scheduled meeting. - G. Posting of Agenda - 1.
+The city clerk shall post the agenda of each regular meeting of the legislative body at least 120 hours in advance of the meeting in a location that is freely accessible to members of the public, as required by the Brown Act. - 2.
 The city clerk shall maintain an affidavit indicating the location, date, and time of posting each agenda. - 3.
-Agendas and agenda reports (including attachments, exhibits, and agreements) will generally be published to the city's website by the end of business on the Thursday before regular meetings. - 4.
-If technical difficulties occur, the agenda and reports will be published on the city's website as soon as those difficulties are resolved.

-H. Failure to Meet Agenda Deadlines

-- The city clerk shall not, without the consent of the city manager or city attorney, accept any agenda item or revised agenda item after the deadlines established and noted in these Rules. - Any agenda items or revised agenda items submitted after the established deadlines will be reviewed by relevant departments as identified by the agenda workflow approval process.

-I. Exceptions to the Agenda Requirement
+If technical difficulties occur, the agenda and reports will be published on the city's website as soon as those difficulties are resolved. - H. Failure to Meet Agenda Deadlines - 1.
+The city clerk shall not, without the concurrence of the city manager and city attorney, accept any agenda item or revised agenda item after the deadlines established and noted in these Rules. - 2.
+Any agenda items or revised agenda items submitted after the established deadlines will be reviewed by relevant departments as identified by the agenda workflow approval process. - I. Exceptions to the Agenda Requirement - 1.
+Matters not included on the published agenda may be discussed and acted upon by the legislative body only in the following situations: - a. at a meeting during which a majority of the members determine in open session that the matter in question constitutes an "emergency" (Government Code, § 54956.5); or

-- 1. Matters not included on the published agenda may be discussed and acted upon by the legislative body only in the following situations: - a. at a meeting during which a majority of the members determine in open session that the matter in question constitutes an "emergency" (Government Code, § 54956.5); or - b. upon a determination by two-thirds of the members, or if less than two-thirds are present by unanimous vote of the members present, that: - i) there is a need to take immediate action; and - ii) the need for action came to the attention of the city after the agenda had been posted.

-J. Types of Agenda Items
+- b. upon a determination by two-thirds of the members, or if less than two-thirds are present by unanimous vote of the members present, that: - (i) there is a need to take immediate action; and - (ii) the need for action came to the attention of the city after the agenda had been posted. - J. Order of Business and Types of Agenda Items